aprameya17/Healthy-Lifestyle-Predictor/README.md

 # Introduction
-This was the capstone hackathon of the Summer Analytics course conducted by the Consulting & Analytics Club of IIT-Guwahati.
-We
+This was the Capstone Hackathon of the Summer Analytics course conducted by the Consulting & Analytics Club of IIT-Guwahati.
+We were tasked to create a prediction model using the given dataset to predict whether a person is leading a healthy lifestyle.

-The dataset contains various factors that contribute to a person's lifestyle.
-Your task is to build a model that uses these factors to predict whether a person is leading a 'healthy' lifestyle or not.
-The training set contains 25,920 rows, including whether a person's lifestyle is healthy or not.
-Use this to train an ML model, then predict whether the 6,480 people in the testing set are leading a healthy or unhealthy lifestyle.
-Note: In the target variable, 1 means 'healthy' lifestyle, and 0 means 'unhealthy' lifestyle.
+The details of the hackathon can be found here: [Link](https://aiplanet.com/challenges/347/healthy-life-style-hackathon-by-iit-guwahati-d7ac6059/overview/about)